The Importance of Structured Information in Local Search

 - Semi-Structured Data.

-Here are definitions and examples that it provides to help distinquish between the different types.
+Here are definitions and examples that it provides to help distinguish between the different types.

-Structured data is data organized in a way that allows it to be easily identified and separated from its source, so that it can be understood by a computer or other machine.
+Structured data is data organized in a way that allows it to be easily identified and separated from its source so that a computer or other machine can understand it.

 Consider a telephone number organized in the structure “TN:xxx-xxx-xxxx” where an “x” denotes a number.

 A computer-implemented process that encounters data organized in this format, such as “TN:212-864-6137”, can determine that the key for the data is a telephone number, and the value of the number is 212-864-6137.

 Unstructured data is not organized in any particular format, and understanding its context might be difficult.